finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Option to have top of stack always revealed
 - Game-Play: Limited visibility of cards in stack
 - Game-Play: Playable Objects can Snap to Grid
-- Accessibility: Re-record tutorial video, with emphasis on a) custom game creation and b) uploading to the internet

 ## Backlog
 - Game-Creation: Edit Button in Main Menu